Install a cluster

 Before installing a new cluster it is recommended to run the Precheck action.
 By doing this, you make sure that all necessary YUM repositories are available, the cluster doesn’t contain hosts with the same IP addresses, and all other prerequisites are met.
 Do the following:

-1. Apply the Precheck action to the cluster selected at the CLUSTERS tab.
+1. Apply the Precheck action to the cluster selected on the Clusters page by clicking the actions default dark actions default light icon in the Actions column.

 2. Verify the requested action in the opened window.

-5. If some tasks have the [ Fail ] status, you can expand their descriptions and see the detailed logs.
-Find the error reason, fix it, and run the Precheck action again.
+4. If a task fails, you can expand its description and see the detailed logs.
+Find the cause of the error, fix it, and run the Precheck action again.

 Step 2.
 Run installation

-There are two ways of cluster services installation:
+There are two ways to install cluster services:

 1. Whole cluster.
-In this method all services are installed automatically one by one after applying the Install action to the cluster.
+In this method all services are installed automatically one by one after applying the Install action to a cluster.

 2. Single services.
 In this method each service is installed manually after applying one or more actions to it.
-This way is also suitable for installing new services into the already deployed cluster.
+This way is also suitable for installing new services in the already deployed cluster.

-In both cases each service starts automatically after the installation.
+In both cases each service starts automatically after installation.

 NOTE

-In case of errors, you can find the logs at the JOBS tab.
+In case of errors, you can find logs on the Jobs page.

 Whole cluster

-To install all cluster services within a single action, make the following steps:
+To install all cluster services within a single action, follow the steps:

-1. Apply the Install action to the cluster selected at the CLUSTERS tab.
+1. Apply the Install action to the cluster selected on the Clusters page by clicking the actions default dark actions default light icon in the Actions column.

 2. Verify the requested action in the opened window.
 Notice that setting the Reboot cluster servers after installation flag leads to the hosts being reboot after the installation is completed.
 Otherwise, the reboot should be done manually.